deepaksood619/deepaksood619.github.io/docs/psychology/productivity-productive-time-management-todo.md

 Focus on being productive instead of being busy. -- Tim Ferriss

+You cannot fix all the things - Use the rule 63 - Pick 3, suck up the other 60

 Motion does not equal action.
 Busyness does not equal effectiveness.

 Bekaar aadmi kuch kiya kar...
 Kapde udherkar siya kar...